|

 recommend the lovely family run B&B where we stayed, with

+bedroom balconies reaching out over the water.
 And the same can be said for the amazing hotel that we stayed in

 just a couple of clicks from Amalfi, on the way home: the views